Hispanic and Latino Americans in politics: Impacts

 Since the enactment of the VRA of 1975, the Latino voting block increased by 183%.
-According to the National Research Council (US) Panel on Hispanics and the United States, Latino officeholders increased in the 6 states (Arizona, California, Florida, New Mexico, New York, and Texas) with the largest Latino population.
+According to the National Research Council (US) Panel on Hispanics and the United States, Latino officeholders increased in the six states (Arizona, California, Florida, New Mexico, New York, and Texas) with the largest Latino population.
 In 1973, there were only 1,280 Latino officeholders across these 6 states, by 2003, there were 4,130.
-John A. Garcia, a political science researcher at the University of Michigan, explains that this increase in political representation is due to the fact that the VRA of 1975, helped create a comfortable environment for Hispanics and Latinos to run for office positions in the Southwestern part of the United States.
+John A. Garcia, a political science researcher at the University of Michigan, explains that this increase in political representation is due to the fact that the VRA of 1975 helped create a comfortable environment for Hispanics and Latinos to run for office positions in the Southwestern part of the United States.

 In an additional study conducted by Political Scientists, Melissa Marschall and Amanda Rutherford, it was found that Section 203 led to increased Latino representation in political offices, and Latino voter participation.
 However, the authors found that federal oversight alongside Section 203, ensured that adequately trained bilingual poll workers were present and that voting materials were translated.
 Without federal monitoring, Section 203 is not as effective.

 In "Translating into Votes: The Electoral Impacts of Spanish-Language Ballots" by Daniel J. Hopkins, it was found that the VRA of 1975 significantly increased Latino voter participation in California.
 The provision eased Spanish speakers anxiousness at the polls and helped them vote down the ballot.
 However other studies, have argued that language assistance is less of an indicator for voter turnout compared to age and education level.

 Impacts in Texas

 Texas was one of the states that had to abide by Section 203 of the VRA of 1975, due to its history of discriminatory voting practices.
 According to the Department of Justice, since 1982, Texas has had the highest number of voter change objections.
-Additionally, there were 54 instances when Texas changed its discriminatory voting law proposals after they knew they would get rejected by the Department of Justice.
-Section 203, stopped states like Texas from continuing their voter disenfranchisement.
+There were 54 instances when Texas changed its discriminatory voting law proposals after they knew they would get rejected by the Department of Justice.
+Section 203 stopped states like Texas from continuing their voter disenfranchisement.